 - Switching from Windows 10 to Linux in 2026: Which Distro Fits Your Life April 19, 2026

 Windows 10 ESU expires October 2026.
-An honest guide to picking the right Linux distro - what you'll gain, what you'll lose, and how to try first.
+A guide to picking the right Linux distro: what you'll gain, what you'll lose, and how to try first.

 - Run Whisper Locally on a Mini PC: Private Transcription for Professionals and Small Business April 18, 2026